 When lining the pan, press the foil neatly into the corners, and smooth the bottom and sides.
 If necessary, brush sides of pan with butter to help foil stay in place.
-Instead of dipping the dry measuring cup into the flour, spoon flour into the cup; then level flour with the straight edge of a knife.

 - Total Time: